 2. The return on investment for AI in retail will become more clear

 We think AI-based curation will probably propel retail companies in specific categories of adult fashion and baby products into an orbit of fast growth, giving the truly necessary ROI baptism for AI tech.
 Stitch Fix and Kidbox are two examples.
-These companies have demonstrated that the information they have about the preferences of their subscribers can be examined and modeled at scale by utilizing AI and machine learning systems to recommend highly relevant products and drive the upsell, thereby showing that they are great case studies for the ‘much awaited mainstream proof’ of AI’s time having come in retail.
+These companies have demonstrated that the information they have about the preferences of their subscribers can be examined and modeled at scale by utilizing AI and machine learning systems to recommend highly relevant products and drive the upsell, thereby showing that they are great case studies for the ‘much-awaited mainstream proof’ of AI’s time has come in retail.

 3. Computer vision in retail may move to it’s less exciting parts

 We predict that innovations like computer vision (a set of AI techniques that enable computers to see, categorize and process images just like humans) will have early adopters in areas other than visual search and suggestions and will move into dreary areas of retail, like product tagging and quality control for grocery retailers.
 Salesforce’s new computer vision service (Einstein Visual Search) is a case of computer vision becoming mainstream.
 It enables shoppers to search a retailer’s online catalog faster with a photo of the specific item they are after.
 While the technology has dependably been there, we think the accessibility to massive caches of images, big data technology to process them productively and with heavy-weights like Salesforce taking it to the enterprise, implies that computer vision is a technology whose time has come.

 4. Direct-to-consumer retail growth momentum could be muted